LabForComputationalVision/universal_inverse_problem/README.md

 This is Miyasawa’s Empirical Bayes formulation (1961), which expresses the denoising operation in terms of the gradient of the prior predictive density, ![p(y)](https://latex.codecogs.com/svg.latex?;p(y)).
 Below, we show a two-dimensional simulation/visualization.End of red line segments shows the least-squares optimal denoising solution ![\hat{x}](https://latex.codecogs.com/svg.latex?;\hat{x}) for each noisy signal, ![y](https://latex.codecogs.com/svg.latex?;y).

 ![](figs/fig4.png)

+### Drawing high-probability samples from the implicit prior
+Algorithm in a nutshell:
+• Use denoiser-defined gradient to go uphill in probability • Do this iteratively
+• On each step, effect noise decreases, and effective prior becomes less blurred.
+Gradient step size automatically adapts to each noise level.
+• This coarse to fine optimization procedure converges to a point on the manifold!

 # In this repository